Justlearn

 This is the way that will provide you the best practice and the most apparent improvements.

-What should you exactly do?
+What should you do exactly?

 You simply translate your thoughts to your target language.
 Even though some would say that it is bad for your learning process, it is helpful, especially for beginners.